wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/burn-transaction.md

 # Burn Transaction

-Burn transaction decreases the amount of the token on sender's account and thereby the total amount of the token on the blockchain.
+Burn transaction decreases the amount of token on sender's account and thereby the total amount of the token on the blockchain.
 Any account that owns a token (not necessarily the token issuer) can send the burn transaction.
 Burned tokens cannot be restored back to the account.

 ## Fee